obijywk/hunttracker/README.md

   service account, and this folder is where the spreadsheets will be created as well.
 - **MINIMUM_IDLE_MINUTES**: The number of minutes of inactivity on a solve for it to be considered idle.
-- **REFRESH_POLLING_MINUTES**: The frequency with which to poll for changes that aren't detected using events (e.g. spreadsheet edits).
+- **REFRESH_POLLING_MINUTES**: The frequency with which to internally poll for changes that aren't detected using events (e.g. spreadsheet edits).
+Alternatively, you can set up an external process to periodically GET /refresh.

 ## Required Slack configuration